Does winter still have a closing act for the D.C. area?

 Although there is precedent for snow deep into March and some chillier weather is on the way, the overall weather pattern is not particularly favorable for accumulating snow, and such an event would require a good deal of luck.

 The main limitation for snow is the lack of a strong signal for lasting cold.
 The polar vortex, which was severely disrupted in late January through February, has somewhat stabilized, keeping Arctic air bottled up in the Far North.
-In response, the jet stream isn’t taking the big wild dips to help establish unusually cold air over the eastern United States.
+In response, the jet stream is not taking the big wild dips to help establish unusually cold air over the eastern United States.

 Even so, models do show a rather active weather pattern with occasional short-lived punches of chilly air supplied by high-pressure zones passing to our north over Canada.
 Whether we see more snow will depend on whether moisture can sync up with the cold, which proved challenging even during the heart of winter this year.